tatumio/tatum-php/docs/Api/AccountApi.md

 <h4>1 credit per API call, 1 credit for each deleted blockage.
 1 API call + 2 blockages  = 3 credits.</h4>

-<p>Unblocks previously blocked amounts in an account.
-Increases the available balance in the account where the amount was blocked.</p>
+Unblocks previously blocked amounts in an account.
+Increases the available balance in the account where the amount was blocked.

 ### Example